AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ![Weekly Volume Transaction of BTC and S&P 500](/images/Fig4_annual_volume_BTC_SP500.png)

+<a id="correlation-analysis"></a>

-# The correlation between Bitcoin and the S&P 500 is higher in periods of economic crisis, is this true?
+# The correlation between Bitcoin and the S&P 500 is higher in periods of economic crisis, is this true? [⬆️ Go Back To Main Questions 🤓](#main-questions)

 ### Insights Analysis (Step 5.1):